Design of Experiments

 Robust Design is excellent for analysis as well as for synthesis of reliable products.
 Investigating complex product behavior by using DoE early in the design process is invaluable for the success of your product.

-While usually applied in the process domain, DoE (Design of Experiments) studies are attractive to use during the product development stage to gain valuable insight into the behavior of a mechanical product when subjected to various forms of variation throughout its lifetime.
+While usually applied in process domains, DoE (Design of Experiments) studies are attractive to use during the product development stage to gain valuable insight into the behavior of a mechanical product when subjected to various forms of variation throughout its lifetime.

 The basic idea of DoE is that a number of factors, thought to impact a number of outputs, are systematically varied at different levels.
 A test plan, known as a design, is created by using statistical methods, and the results for each test are recorded.
 The results can then be processed and thus we gain insight on which factors have the most impact on our product performance.